krogsbell/IPTV/README.md

 Kodi programs related to IPTV like Nordic Channels, GlowIPTV, PremiumIPTV, NTV.mx, ACE TV, ROQ TV, Rytec EPG download and recording.

-How to Krogsbell Addons on Kodi
+How to use Krogsbell Addons on Kodi

 Start by installing the Git Browser
 Download zip from https://github.com/tvaddonsco/script.module.commoncore/archive/master.zip and install zip in Kodi